agugu2000/UGUI/README.md

 This is another form based on https://github.com/deividAlfa/UGUI with modifications:
 1. Extended UTF8 support, no longer limited by the original algorithm's 0X8000 high bit flag method, which caused confusion for CJK characters whose unicode fall over 0X8000.
 2. now the single character range for font conversion should be repeated once so that font range will appear in pairs.(unicode 169 has an offset:0x00,0xA9,0x00,0xA9 Flag:0x01,0x00)
-3. Limited modification: The invalid ".is_old_font" code still works,but font array need to update to new structure..
+3. Limited modification: The invalid ".is_old_font" code still works,but font array need to update to new structure.
 4. New C structure font array.
 5. Ensure that the str pointer is correctly updated in the _UG_DecodeUTF8 function.
 This typically involves appropriately incrementing the pointer after identifying the number of bytes in the character.
 6. Chinese Font is converted from Source Han Sans CN